World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 EDITOR'S COMMENT

-Note Dale's gut-sense that the dream was psychic, was a vindication that she wasn't a complete idiot--a confidence so strong she called up the American Society for Psychical Research to get it on record before she had proof; that came two days later.
+Note Dale's gut-sense that the dream was psychic, that is was a vindication she wasn't a complete idiot--a confidence so strong she called up the American Society for Psychical Research to get it on record before she had proof; that came two days later.
 A hard one for skeptics to shrug off as anecdotal, after the fact or coincidence.

 --Chris Wayan